RedisLabs/redislabs-docs/content/rc/databases/back-up-data.md

 - Free plans do not back up automatically.

 Backups are saved to pre-defined storage locations available to your subscription.
-Cloud provider storage services need to be deployed to the same provider and region that your subscription is deployed to.
-In addition, access must be granted to the Redis Enterprise Cloud account.

 Backup locations need to be available before you enable database backups.
-To learn more, see [Set up backup locations](#set-up-backup-locations)
+To learn more, see [Set up backup storage locations](#set-up-backup-storage-locations)

 ## Enable backups